hot-dogs/whots16-data-report/docs/source/6_section.md

 :name: figure6.6

-[Upper left panel] Profiles of CTD temperature, salinity, and potential density (σθ) as a function of pressure, including discrete bottle salinity samples (when available) for station 2 cast 1 during the WHOTS-17 cruise.
+[Upper left panel] Profiles of CTD temperature, salinity, and potential density ($\sigma\theta$) as a function of pressure, including discrete bottle salinity samples (when available) for station 2 cast 1 during the WHOTS-17 cruise.
 [Upper right panel] Profiles of CTD salinity as a function of potential temperature, including discrete bottle salinity samples (when available) for station 2 cast 1 during the WHOTS-17 cruise.
 [Lower left panel] Same as in the upper left panel, but for station 20 cast 1.
 [Lower right panel] Same as in the upper right panel, but station 20 cast 1.
 ```